 You need to clean the outside of the iron if you accidentally run it over the iron-on adhesive, the fusible side of interfacing, melt your fabric (yes it happens), or overspray your starch.

 Some irons come with Teflon coatings and these are nice if you use a lot of fusible materials – adhesives or interfacing.
 I have used both and I do not have a preference.
 I do recommend you look for a slick surfaced iron face as opposed to one that is not polished if you opt for a surface other than Teflon.
 The smoother the surface, the easier it is to clean.

 If you live in an area with hard water or if you put water in your iron at all, you will want an easy/auto clean option for your iron.
 This allows you to quickly and easily clean the inside without a lot of stress.
 Cleaning the inside of your iron on a regular schedule helps lengthen the lifespan of your iron.
 This process helps remove mineral deposits from your water thus maintaining the iron’s insides.

 Irons are available in a variety of weights – super light to super heavy.

 When picking an iron, it is important to remember how comfortable it will be to use.
 Go to the store and physically lift the irons before you purchase.
 Even if you plan on buying online (I get that it is cheaper sometimes), physically try the iron before buying if at all possible.

 Do not feel that you must buy a heavy iron.
-If you have hand or wrist problems, it is more important that the handle and weight works within your needs.
+If you have hand or wrist problems, it is important that the handle and weight work within your needs.
 Do not buy a heavy iron if you are uncomfortable lifting it – ironing can cause repetitive stress injuries.
-Keep this in mind if you suffer from carpel tunnel, arthritis, or the like.
+Keep this in mind if you suffer from carpal tunnel, arthritis, or the like.